Gram Parsons: Solo career and touring with Emmylou Harris (1970–1973)

-Parsons, now featuring Harris as his duet partner, toured across the U.S. as Gram Parsons and the Fallen Angels in February–March 1973.
-Unable to afford the TCB Band, the group featured guitarists Jock Bartley and Larry Coryell, Neil Flanz on pedal steel, bassist Kyle Tullis, and drummer N.D.
-Smart.
+Parsons, now featuring Harris as his duet partner, toured across the US as Gram Parsons and the Fallen Angels in February–March 1973.
+Unable to afford the TCB Band, the group featured guitarists Jock Bartley and Larry Coryell, Neil Flanz on pedal steel, bassist Kyle Tullis, and drummer N. D. Smart.
 The touring party also included Parsons' new wife, Gretchen Parsons, who was envious of Harris and her young daughter.
 Coordinating the spectacle as road manager was Phil Kaufman, who had served time with Charles Manson on Terminal Island but who ensured that the performer stayed clear of drugs and limited his alcohol intake during shows.
 At first, the band was under-rehearsed and played poorly; however, they improved with steady gigging and received rapturous responses at several counter-cultural venues, including Armadillo World Headquarters in Austin, Max's Kansas City in New York City, and Liberty Hall in Houston, where Neil Young and Linda Ronstadt sat in for a filmed performance.
 Nevertheless, the tour failed to galvanize sales of GP, which never charted in the Billboard 200.

 For his next and final album, 1974's posthumously released Grievous Angel, Parsons used Harris and members of the TCB Band.
 The record received more enthusiastic reviews than GP.
 Although Parsons only contributed two new songs to the album ("In My Hour of Darkness" and "Return of the Grievous Angel"), he was reportedly enthusiastic with his new sound and seemed to have finally adopted a diligent mindset to his musical career, limiting his intake of alcohol and opiates during most of the sessions.
 Grievous Angel peaked at number 195 on the Billboard chart.